kevinhwang91/fzf-tmux-script/README.md

 ## Customization

-Fucking the source code which only almost one hundred lines, and write down your loved script.
+Read the Fucking source code which only almost one hundred lines, and write down your loved script.

 You will fall in love with the expandability of `fzf` and `tmux`.